Your Children & Internet Safety

 - Utilize parental controls provided by your service provider and/or blocking software.

-For more information regarding the Newark Police Department's crime prevention services contact the crime prevention services contact Sgt.
-Gerald Bryda at 302-366-7100 x3129.
+For more information regarding the Newark Police Department's crime prevention services, contact the Crime Prevention Officer.